 Long before this plan took shape, however, the private and public sector were working together to help expand economic opportunity to the D.C. area.
 JPMorgan Chase, for example, has partnered with local organizations and community leaders, helping to expand economic opportunity for residents of the community for more than 50 years.
 Most recently, in 2022, the bank made a $75 million, five-year commitment to drive more inclusive growth—and help improve residents’ career prospects—throughout the Greater Washington region.
 A core part of the bank’s mission involves supporting skills training programs like Urban Ed, which are training local residents for the future of work.

 A Door to the Future

-Urban Ed's founder and President, Roxanne J. Williams, says the financial support from JPMorgan Chase will help her organization expand its reach. "[It] will allow [Urban Ed] to open doors for many more young people who might otherwise not have had a shot at a promising career and economic security for themselves and their families," she says.
+Building a strong economy begins at the community level.
+Urban Ed's founder and President, Roxanne J. Williams, says the financial support from JPMorgan Chase is helping her organization expand its reach.
+"It will allow Urban Ed to open doors for many more young people who might otherwise not have had a shot at a promising career and economic security for themselves and their families," she explains.

 With the help of Urban Ed's skills and professional development training, ambitious people like Hammond are being empowered to pursue well-paid, in-demand jobs that can take their career to the next level.